 - 1. A student's cumulative grade point average will not be affected by a "W" or "WP" grade.
 However, a "WF" grade will affect a student's cumulative grade point average in the same way as an "F" grade (i.e. increases a student's credit hours attempted with 0 associated quality points). - 2.
-Course work from which a student withdraws will be counted in the number of credit hours attempted but will not be counted toward the minimum number of credit hours successfully completed by a student.
+Course work from which a student withdraws during the drop/add period at the beginning of the term will not be included in the hours attempted for that term or cumulative attempted hours.
+Course work from which a student withdraws with a grade of W, WP or WF will be included in the hours attempted for that term as well as cumulative attempted hours.

-V. FINANCIAL AID WARNING
+VI.
+FINANCIAL AID WARNING

-A financial aid applicant/recipient who fails to meet either of the first two criteria listed under Standards for Measurement of Satisfactory academic progress will be placed on Financial Aid Warning.
-This warning status will continue for one regular academic term (credits from Interterm and/or distance learning classes can help the student meet these standards; transfer credits can help to meet the quantitative standard but do not affect the qualitative standard since the grades for these classes are not used in the Taylor GPA calculation).
+A financial aid applicant/recipient who fails to meet one or more of the three criteria listed under Standards for Measurement of Satisfactory Academic Progress will be placed on Financial Aid Warning.
+This warning status will continue for one regular academic term (credits from Interterm, and distance learning classes can help the student meet these standards; transfer credits can help to meet the quantitative standards but do not affect the qualitative standard since the grades for these classes are not used in the Taylor GPA calculation).
 While on Financial Aid Warning, the student will continue to be considered as making satisfactory academic progress and thus, will be eligible to receive the aid.

 By the end of the next regular academic term for which the student is enrolled, the student must resolve the academic situation that caused the Financial Aid Warning status.
-That is, to resolve an academic situation defined under standard number one, the student must increase his/her cumulative grade point average to the appropriate level; under standard number two, the student must make up any deficiency in credit hours.
+That is, to resolve an academic situation defined under standard number one, the student must increase his/her cumulative grade point average to the appropriate level; under standard number two and standard number three, the student must increase his/her cumulative credit hours completed to the appropriate level.

 A student failing to resolve his/her academic situation as outlined above will be considered as not making satisfactory academic progress and thus, will be ineligible to receive financial aid.
-This ineligibility status will continue until such time as the student is in compliance with both standards of this policy (credits from Interterm and/or distance learning classes can help the student meet these standards; transfer credits can help to meet the quantitative standard but do not affect the qualitative standard since the grades for these classes are not used in the Taylor GPA calculation).
+This ineligibility status will continue until such time as the student is in compliance with all three standards of this policy (credits from Interterm and distance learning classes can help the student meet these standards; transfer credits can help to meet the quantitative standards but do not affect the qualitative standard since the grades for these classes are not used in the Taylor GPA calculation).